michael21910/running-man-web-crawler/README.md

 At the end of summer vacation, I decided to write a program to web crawl the episode of Running man.

 ## Things you need to do :open_book:
-* The input format must be correct (YYYYmmdd).
-For example: 20200809
 * Install the library "requests"
 ```
 pip install requests